thednp/tinymce-solid/README.md

 ### Some notes

-- This package will automatically load the tinymce library and its dependencies by the use of the `tinymceScriptSrc`
+- This package will automatically load the tinymce library and its dependencies by the use of the `tinymceScriptSrc` property
 - You can make use of the dark mode via TinyMCE skins:<br />`<SolidEditor skin="oxide-dark" contentCss="dark" {...props} />`
 - The component, like the original, allows you to hook into the TinyMCE instance via an `editorRef` reference.